wp-plugins/super-advanced-posts/readme.txt

 * Add Ajax in widgets Filter Taxonomy and Terms
 * More easily and dynamic Post by Filter

-Adds a widget that can display recent posts and other posts from all categories and taxonomy or from custom post types.
+Addss a widget that can display recent posts and other posts from all categories and taxonomy or from custom post types.

 == Description ==